Curly Community Garden

 - Be aware of your limitations.
 If in doubt, seek help to lift and move heavy or bulky materials or objects.

-- Sunscreen and a broad-brimmed hat
+- Sunscreen and a broad-brimmed hat (sunscreen and spare hats are available in the shed)

 - A shirt with long sleeves